arend-lang/site/src/documentation/language-reference/definitions/data.md

 Two other functions {%ard%} existsSuc {%endard%} and {%ard%} existsEq {%endard%} in the example above are correct as their result types, {%ard%} Exists (n : Nat) (suc n = 4) {%endard%} and {%ard%} 0 = 0 {%endard%} respectively, are propositions.

+If the universe of the resulting type is greater than the universe of the data type, it is still possible to define a function by pattern matching on it if the resulting type is _provably_ belongs to the universe of the data type.
+This can be done with keyword [\level](level#level-of-a-type).
+In this case, the function should be declared as [\sfunc](functions#sfunc) since truncated data types are [squashed](level#squashed-data-types).

 A truncated data type is (provably) equivalent to the truncation of the untruncated version of this data type.
 Thus, this is simply a syntactic sugar that allows to define functions over a truncated data type more easily.